Map the trails and terrain

-An Elevation Profile web app shows the distance and elevation profile of features on the map.
+You'll start with an ArcGIS Instant Apps template that includes the elevation profile capability to show the distance and elevation of trail features on the map.
 An elevation profile is a graphic depicting elevation change over a distance.
 The elevation profile will help hikers plan their trips based on the elevation gain and difficulty of the trail.

 - If necessary, open the item page for your Red Rock Canyon Hiking Map.

 You can access the map’s item details from My Content.

 - On the Overview tab, click Create Web App and choose Instant Apps.